 - Your should encode your data with Google Protocol Buffers and publish it to a catalog layer whose content type is

-- You should upload your protobuf schema to OLP and associate it with a layer that contains your data.
+- You should upload your protobuf schema to the platform and associate it with a layer that contains your data.

-- You should create your own renderer plugin and include it in your protobuf schema.
+- You should create your own rendering plugin and include it in your protobuf schema.

-This way, the Data Inspector Library can decode your partitions and render them with the renderer plugin.
-The renderer plugin returns the GeoJSON representation of the partition that is then rendered by the
+This way, the Data Inspector Library can decode your partitions and render them with the rendering plugin.
+The rendering plugin returns the GeoJSON representation of the partition that is then rendered by the

-Please note that for your datasets to be visualized correctly, it is your responsibility to develop and thoroughly test your renderer plugins.
+Please note that for your datasets to be visualized correctly, it is your responsibility to develop and thoroughly test your rendering plugins.